MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

 ![](./myappgame_itunes_connect.png)

 Navigate to the In-App Purchase tab and create a new IAP.
 Now its time to choose what kind of IAP your product will offer.
 Apple provides five different IAP options, grouped into subscription and consumable types.
-You will probably choose the one of the consumable types, and it's important to know the difference.
+You will probably choose the one of the consumable types, and it is important to know the difference.

 Consumable purchases provide a benefit once, say some extra coins to spend.
 Non-Consumable purchase provide a permanent benefit, like unlocking a new character.
 Consumable purchases cannot be restored.
 Non-consumable purchases can be restored, and Apple requires an app to allow customers to restore these purchases.
 Regardless of the option you choose, the information required is similar across all types.